pranaliahirrao/Custom-CLI-Quiz-App/README.md

-# Custom-CLI-Quiz-App
+Weird-2020

-By using Node JS , I make a quiz on things what happened in 2020 !!
+Yup, so just try to recall what happened in 2020 and how we face those tough times !!